Sven-I-Am/challenge-php-guestbook/README.md

 5. Only show the 20 latest posts :heavy_check_mark:

 ### Nice to have
-1. Add a profanity filter (array with "bad" words)
+1. Add a profanity filter (array with "bad" words) :heavy_check_mark:
-2. Replace typed smileys with their image counterpart
+2. Replace typed smileys with their image counterpart :heavy_check_mark:
 3. Allow the user to pick how many messages he wants to see displayed